 Most thyroid nodules are not cancerous.
 But if tests show cancer, surgery will be done to remove the nodule.

 It is not clear what causes thyroid nodules.
 But people who have been exposed to radiation have a greater chance of getting them.
+Thyroid nodules are more common as you age.
 Also, the nodules tend to run in families.
 So if your parents had thyroid nodules, you are more likely to have one.

 Most thyroid nodules are so small that you don't even know you have one.